What does the Infrastructure Investment and Jobs Act mean for OSMRE's AML Program?

 The Consolidated Appropriations Act, 2023, amended section 40701 of the Bipartisan Infrastructure Law (BIL) to authorize eligible States and Tribes to deposit up to 30 percent of their annual BIL abandoned mine land (AML) grant amount in a long-term AML reclamation fund established under State or Tribal law.
 30 U.S.C. § 1231a(c)(2).
 This amendment is commonly referred to as the STREAM Act.

-A State or Tribe may choose to deposit up to 30 percent of their BIL AML grant in an already existing fee-based AMD set-aside account if consistent with State/Tribal law and the applicable reclamation plan.
+Yes, a State or Tribe may choose to deposit up to 30 percent of their BIL AML grant in an already existing fee-based AMD set-aside account if consistent with State/Tribal law and the applicable reclamation plan.
+Given the different funding source and purposes for which the STREAM Act funds can be used, however, States and Tribes may choose to establish a long-term AML reclamation fund that is separate from any existing fee-based AMD set-aside account.

 States and Tribes must demonstrate in their STREAM Act fund request that their financial management system is capable of tracing STREAM Act funds “to a level of expenditures adequate to establish that such funds have been used according to the Federal statutes, regulations, and the terms and conditions of the Federal award.”
 2 C.F.R. § 200.302(a).
 At a minimum, this will include ensuring that STREAM Act funds and interest attributed to those funds can be accounted for, tracked, and used only for one of the three purposes set forth in 30 U.S.C. § 1231a(c)(2)(A)(i)-(iii).

 Yes.
-Long-term AML reclamation funds established pursuant to the STREAM Act and fee-based AMD set-aside accounts established pursuant to section 402(g)(6) of the Surface Mining Control Reclamation and Enforcement Act of 1977 (SMCRA) are both required to be deposited in those accounts “together with all interest earned on the amounts.”
+Long-term AML reclamation funds established pursuant to the STREAM Act and fee-based AMD set-aside accounts established pursuant to section 402(g)(6) of SMCRA are both required to be deposited in those accounts “together with all interest earned on the amounts.”
 30 U.S.C. § 1231a(c)(2)(A) and § 1232(g)(6)(A).

 An AML project that is exclusively funded by STREAM Act funds—like projects exclusively funded by fee-based AMD set-aside funds—is not subject to NEPA or ATP requirements but must be entered into e-AMLIS and included in the annual grant reports and Annual Evaluation report.